gaiatri/Getting_and_Cleaning_Data/README.md

 ### Choice of narrow(long) or wide data set

-      - From reading the discussion thread on tidy data<sup>2</sup>, I realized that the choice of a wide or narrow tidy data set depends on the specific problem.
+      - From reading the discussion thread on tidy data, I realized that the choice of a wide or narrow tidy data set depends on the specific problem.

       - My final tidy data set, tidy_data, is considered wide since the observations are spread across